Jump to Recipe

 • Freeze them!
 Yes, go ahead and enjoy them later.
 Wrap them up individually and grab one on the go.

-Halved strawberry crumb muffin on muffin cup with berries around it.
+Halved strawberry crumb muffin on muffin cup with berries and muffins around it.

 Other Muffin Recipes